jrsharp/jrsharp.github.io/_drafts/bare-metal-macintosh-programming-part-2.md

 ## Strings

-What good is a `draw_char` without a `draw_str`?
+What good is a `draw_char` without a `draw_string`?
 The next obvious step was to implement a routine that would print a string to a given X/Y location using a pointer to a null-terminated string:

 {% highlight asm %}